cpfisher11/VA-Migration/README.md

 # VA-Migration
 # Welcome!
-I do not understand how this works yet!
+I am still learning how this works!